How to Remove a Hold on a Bank Account

-If a bank account hold has been placed on some of your funds, you may be wondering why this has happened and if there’s anything you can do to resolve it.
+If a bank account hold has been placed on some of your funds, you may be wondering why this has happened and what you can do to resolve it.

-Let’s look at bank account holds and their reasons.
-Let’s also look at some steps you may be able to take to remove them yourself.
+Let’s look at bank account holds and some common reasons behind them.
+We’ll also look at some steps you may be able to take to remove them yourself.

 What is a bank account hold?